std.array

 replicate | std.number.Nat -> Dyn

-creates an array containing x
+replicate n x creates an array containing x exactly n times.

 Preconditions